-Maintenance Loan – You can apply for a loan of up to £9,203.
-The maintenance loan will be paid directly to you in three equal instalments.
+Maintenance Loan – The maintenance loan will be paid directly to you in three equal instalments.
 The first instalment will be normally be paid within 3-5 working days after the start of term and once your application for a maintenance loan has been approved by Student Finance and the University has confirmed your registration to Student Finance.
-The second and final instalments are paid at the beginning of the second and third term and should be in your account within 3-5 working days of the start of term.
+The second and final instalments will normally be paid at the beginning of the second and third term and should be in your account within 3-5 working days of the start of term.

 If you’re late applying for your maintenance loan, this could affect when you receive your first payment as your registration can only be confirmed once your application for a maintenance loan has been approved by Student Finance.